alexlarner/Recipes/Main Dishes/Breakfast/Biscuits.md

 1. Set frozen biscuits touching each other in skillet
     - Make sure they’re touching, it gives them height
 1. Cook biscuits for 25-30 minutes
+    1. Or 10-12 minutes if fresh instead of frozen
 1. Brush cooked biscuits with melted butter